1 small sweet onion, sliced and separated into rings

 Cut pork into 1/2-in. slices; flatten to 1/8-in. thickness.
 Coat with Parmesan cheese; set aside.

 Add broth to pan, scraping to loosen browned bits.
 Stir in wine or additional broth; add seasonings.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 5 minutes.
-Combine cornstarch and water until smooth; stir into pan juices.
+Combine cornstarch and water until smooth; stir into pan.
 Bring to a boil; cook and stir until thickened, about 2 minutes.
-Serve with the pork and the onion mixture.
+Serve with pork and onion mixture.